Complexity

 Make Your Own DIY Butterfly House

 Butterflies like the protection of dark, sheltered areas—whether it’s for months at a time (during long, cold winters), or for just a few moments (when dodging hungry predators).
-Here’s a simple refuge you can build for them for under $20.
-Check out these 12 ways to prepare for your spring garden while it’s still cold.
+Here’s a simple refuge you can build for them in your garden.
+This butterfly house will serve as a charming centerpiece for your favorite flowers.

 Use smooth or rough-sawn cedar; it’s rot-resistant and weathers to a mellow gray.
 For durability, assemble the house using moisture-proof glue and galvanized nails.
 Make sure to hinge and latch one side so you can insert and maintain the long twigs and tree bark the butterflies roost on (Figure A butterfly house plans, in project information below).

-To attract butterflies, locate the house in an area with lots of flowering plants, and mount it 2 to 3 ft. off the ground.
-Try these pretty and easy flower combos.
+To attract butterflies, locate the house in an area with lots of flowering plants, and mount it 2 to 3-ft. off the ground.

 Project Information